Last updated on May 12th, 2026 at 07:14 pm

 Given this reality, an instructor’s knowledge of crime itself must extend far beyond martial arts techniques or self-defence tricks.
 The instructor must understand criminal psychology, predatory behaviour patterns, pre-crime indicators, environmental risk factors, and the decision-making processes that criminals use to select and approach victims.
 This is specialised knowledge that has nothing to do with the instructor’s gender and everything to do with their depth of study, field experience, and professional training.

-This is precisely why the Power to Women Corporate Self-Defence Workshop was designed differently from the ground up.
+This is precisely why the Power to Women Corporate Self-Defence Workshops for Women in Leadership was designed differently from the ground up.
 It is not a collection of physical tricks taught by any available martial artist.
 It is a scientifically structured programme built on the convergence of two critical disciplines: the Israeli military Krav Maga self-defence system and over 21 psychological skills drawn from behavioural science, crisis psychology, and criminal profiling.

 Here is a glimpse of the psychological and tactical skill systems integrated into the workshop: